opencog/atomspace/opencog/persist/json/README.md

 -----------
 The CogServer provides a network API to send/receive Atoms over the internet.
-See https://wiki.opencog.org/w/CogServer It uses the code here to provide a newtork interface to the JSON code here.
+See https://wiki.opencog.org/w/CogServer It uses the code here to provide a network interface to the JSON code here.

 Examples
 --------